sett-and-hive/sarif-to-comment-action/README.md

 This GitHub action converts a SARIF file with security vulnerability findings into a GitHub pull request comment using the `@security-alert/sarif-to-comment` NPM package.

-These are the inputs to Docker image.
+These are the inputs to action image.

 ## Inputs